 The College offers various institutional scholarships or grants to qualifying freshmen, transfer, and continuing students.
 Eligibility is based on high school or college transcripts.
-Scholarship amounts vary and are based upon the individual scholarship, enrollment and other criteria.
+Scholarship amounts vary and are based upon merit, financial need, enrollment, and other criteria.
 Visit www.villa.edu/admissions/financial-aid/scholarships for more information.

-In addition to merit-based aid, Villa Maria College offers privately funded (endowed) scholarships from various donors to its student.
-Applications become available in the Financial Aid Office at the beginning of each spring term.
+In addition to merit-based aid, Villa Maria College offers privately funded, donor-based (endowed) scholarships.
+Applications may be requested from the Office of Financial Aid.
+Application submissions do not guarantee an award.